South Africa: Most looted shops still shut | DW | 02.08.2021

 A deadly spree of violence and looting engulfed the South African provinces of Gauteng and KwaZulu-Natal (KZN) a couple of weeks ago, during which thousands of businesses were gutted and at least 330 people were killed.

-The KZN government on Thursday declared a state of disaster to divert budgets towards recovery.
+The KZN government on Thursday declared a state of disaster to divert funds toward the recovery.

-The Shoprite supermarket in Pennyville, Soweto recently reopened its doors following the unrest, during which shelves and tills were broken, amongst other damage.
+The Shoprite supermarket in Pennyville, Soweto recently reopened its doors following the unrest, during which shelves and tills were broken, among other damage.

-Three kilometres away, the Diepkloof shopping mall had all 34 of its shops looted and vandalised — some were even set on fire.
+Three kilometers away, the Diepkloof shopping center had all 34 of its shops looted and vandalized — some were even set on fire.

 The marks of looting, vandalism and arson still remain.
 With the exception of two, all stores are still closed.

-Dobsonville Mall — 20 kilometres west of Johannesburg— was also completely looted.
+Dobsonville Mall — 20 kilometers (12.4 miles) west of Johannesburg — was also completely looted.

 The shop belonging to 65-year-old Sam Mampane is one of only three that have started the painful process of reopening.